springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 To formalize this, we identify two broad types of transitions:

-- **Spontaneous Transitions**  Sometimes individuals change status without influence from any other individual.
+- **Spontaneous Transitions:**  Sometimes individuals change status without influence from any other individual.
 For example, an infected individual may recover, or an exposed individual may move into the infectious class.
   These transitions between statuses can be represented by a directed graph